 In May 2014, the FASB issued ASU 2014-09, "Revenue from Contracts with Customers," which outlines a single model for entities to use in accounting for revenue arising from contracts with customers and supersedes current revenue recognition guidance.
-ASU 2014-09 becomes effective for the Company on January 1, 2018.
-The Company has not completed its preliminary evaluation of the effect of this accounting pronouncement and cannot yet quantify the impact on its Consolidated Financial Statements.
-The Company has not yet selected a transition method by which it will adopt this standard.
+The new guidance applies to all contracts with customers except for leases, insurance contracts, financial instruments, certain nonmonetary exchanges and certain guarantees.
+Also, additional disclosures are required about the nature, amount, timing and uncertainty of revenue and cash flows arising from customer contracts, including significant judgments and changes in judgments.
+ASU 2014-09 becomes effective for the Company on January 1, 2018 and may be adopted on either a full or modified retrospective basis.
+The Company is currently evaluating and planning for the implementation of this ASU, including assessing its overall impact, and expects the guidance will affect its accounting for certain contracts.